BSteffaniak/lazyaws/CONTRIBUTING.md

 ## Internationalisation

 Boy that's a hard word to spell.
-Anyway, lazygit is translated into several languages within the pkg/i18n package.
+Anyway, lazyaws is translated into several languages within the pkg/i18n package.
 If you need to render text to the user, you should add a new field to the TranslationSet struct in `pkg/i18n/english.go` and add the actual content within the `EnglishTranslationSet()` method in the same file.
 Then you can access via `gui.Tr.YourNewText` (or `app.Tr.YourNewText`, etc).
 Although it is appreciated if you translate the text into other languages, it's not expected of you (google translate will likely do a bad job anyway!).

 ## Debugging

-The easiest way to debug lazygit is to have two terminal tabs open at once: one for running lazygit (via `go run main.go -debug` in the project root) and one for viewing lazygit's logs (which can be done via `go run main.go --logs` or just `lazygit --logs`).
+The easiest way to debug lazyaws is to have two terminal tabs open at once: one for running lazyaws (via `go run main.go -debug` in the project root) and one for viewing lazyaws's logs (which can be done via `go run main.go --logs` or just `lazyaws --logs`).

 From most places in the codebase you have access to a logger e.g. `gui.Log.Warn("blah")`.